Welcome To Oceanforce

 South Bay Sea Scouts

 Ship 2013 – South Bay Sea Scouts was established by Oceanforce Foundation at the end of 2012 as a way to provide young adults between the ages of 14 – 21 with the opportunity to learn valuable water and life skills.
 Organized under the rules and regulations of the Boy Scouts of America, the group is open to all community members in the San Diego/Tijuana border region and aims to create agents of positive change in their communities.

 In an ongoing effort, Oceanforce Foundation works to restore and protect the Sweetwater Marsh National Wildlife Refuge, in Chula Vista, CA. The refuge provides crucial habitat for six endangered species, California brown pelicans, California least terns, light-footed clapper rails, Belding's savannah sparrows, snowy plovers, and peregrine falcons.
 Unusual species are spotted frequently, such as little blue herons, reddish egrets, and black skimmers.

 Oceanforce Foundation's Boating Clean Initiative works to improve certain practices related to marine services in the United States.
 Through the creation of a reusable Eco Service Slip Oceanforce Foundation aims to reduce the amount of plastic and rubber going into our ocean waters every year.
-Eco conscious Marinas and Marine Services alike are signing up for this simple and unique program which not only brings benefits for the environment but also to all parties involved!
+Eco conscious Marinas and Marine Services alike are signing up for this simple and unique program bringing benefits for the environment and all parties involved!